HELLEYES

 Meanwhile, Simon Stroud investigated a possible connection between Morbius and the Manor.
 After meeting with Leticia Mason, he explored the mansion and ended up having a similar journey to Morbius.
 Stroud met Morbius in the fourth realm, and agreed to a truce while they explored it.
 They were confronted by a human-sized form of Helleyes, which Stroud promptly shot and killed.
 A second human-sized form then appeared and taunted them before being slain by Stroud.
 Helleyes then appeared at his full height, having lost interest in his two prisoners and deciding that he wanted no part of the realm of Earth.
 As Helleyes moved to crush the two, Morbius saw his reflection in an eye in Helleyes' hand, and jumped into it, which returned them both to Mason Manor.
 The portal to the realm of Helleyes was no longer present.

-(Defenders II#7) - Sometime later, the Defenders, under a curse of Yandroth which summoned them to combat cryptic "threats," were drawn to confront Helleyes and his Souls in Tibet.
+(Defenders II#7) - Sometime later, the Defenders, under a curse of Yandroth which summoned them to combat cryptic "threats," were drawn to confront Helleyes and his Haunts in Tibet.
 Within a few seconds, the Hulk had knocked out Helleyes with a punch in the eye.
-His Souls were defeated equally quickly -- all of this occurred before any explanation of what Helleyes had been up to could be made.
+His Haunts were defeated equally quickly -- all of this occurred before any explanation of what Helleyes had been up to could be made.

 Comments: Created by Doug Moench and Frank Robbins.
 The second half of the story was done by Bill Mantlo and Don Heck.